-Our department worked collaborativly to make sure our SLO's were evauated in a timely manner.
-The work was organized by Nora Wheeler and was completed through the effort of nearly every full time faculty in the department and some associate faculty
+Our department works collaboratively to make sure our SLO's are evaluated in a timely manner.
+The work was organized by Nora Wheeler and now by Elhadji Gaye and Jennifer Carlin-Goldberg and is completed through the effort of nearly every full-time faculty in the department and some associate faculty.
+We remain fully committed to using all data at our disposal to quantitively analyze the quality and equitability of the mathematics education we provide our students.